How To Grow Kale From Seed Indoors

 Choose Your Type of Kale Seed

-Some kale varieties that grow in outdoor gardens can get quite large, as much as 3 feet high with a span of two feet.
 But there are dwarf varieties that are super for container vegetable gardens.
-When picking out your seed, you should keep the mature size of the plant in mind.
+When picking out your seed, you should keep the plant's mature size in mind.

 Dwarf Blue Curl Kale